Diversity

 - Scholarship Advisory Service

-The students and universities are getting more and more international and are thus shaped by an ever greater cultural diversity.
+Our students and universities are turning more and more international and are thus shaped by an ever greater cultural diversity.
 The Studierendenwerk München Oberbayern offers international students support concerning social, financial and cultural issues.
 In order to encourage intercultural communication, we for instance offer an intercultural project seminar, in which German and international students participate.
-Further intercultural activities can also be found in our diverse Cultural Programme.
+Further intercultural activities and events can also be found in our diverse Cultural Programme.

 Cultural Programme for Students

 The Studierendenwerk München Oberbayern aims to achieve that as many people as possible can equally take part in cultural life.
 Our Cultural Programme offers numerous possibilities to get to know and come into contact with other students who have similar interests, to further your knowledge or to simply have fun.
-The Studierendenwerk München Oberbayern’s cultural courses and activities are extremely varied and are organized according to the interests, needs and possibilities of our diverse students.
+The cultural activities and events organized by the Studierendenwerk München Oberbayern are extremely varied and take the interests, needs and possibilities of our diverse students into consideration.

 anke.wachter@stwm.de